Manu343726/Turbo/README.md

    An ambiguity problem  very similar to [an official ISO C++ issue](http://www.open-std.org/jtc1/sc22/wg21/docs/cwg_active.html#1705) which has no official resolution (At June 2014).

+   *The situation was solved using SFINAE and a custom registry metafunction which specifies if a certain kind of expression overrides the default behaviour of `tml::eval`.
+Note that its only a workaround, the bug on the template specialization rules is still there.*

- - **`tml::multi_lambda` evaluation doesn't work on GCC**: The multiple-variable lambda template is defined as follows:
+ - **`tml::impl::multi_lambda` evaluation doesn't work on GCC**: The multiple-variable lambda template is defined as follows:

          template<typename...
 VARIABLES , typename BODY>
          struct multi_lambda